 Since manual drafting was a time-consuming task, the overall design cycle time was too long.
 That is why computer-aided design came into practice.

 Due to CAD, the overall design cycle time also got reduced.
-This helped industries to lunch product quickly and outcome their competitor.
+This helped industries to lunch products quickly and outcome their competitor.

 Advantages of CAD Softwares